Festive

 On January 6, the Day of the Three Magi, the

-consecration: As the case may be, the dead who has been laid out at home, was aspersed
+for consecration: As the case may be, the dead who has been laid out at home,

-carnival.
-Those who went from door to door singing for charity attached a dress
+the beginning of carnival.
+Those who went from door to door singing for charity

-decorated with symbols such as the sun, the moon and the stars and, sometimes,
+paper, which were decorated with symbols such as the sun, the moon and the

-which they also received.
-This scholar custom, the so-called “Course of
+for gifts (money), which they also received.
+This scholar custom, the so-called

-The Three Magi” derives from the 16th century and was adopted
+“Course of The Three Magi” derives from the 16th century

-both by the Slovenes and the Hungarians from the Raba
+and was adopted both by the Slovenes and the Hungarians from the Raba Region.

 The participants, who went from door to door on